Southwest Urban Growth Area (SWUGA) Boundary Planning Study

 There is still time to complete responses to a couple of questions on the Draft Boundary Planning Study.
 The questions can be found in the form of a short survey.
 The survey is open until August 25th.
 The finalized study report will include the responses received.

 The study area extends eastwards from the SWUGA boundary to Broadway Ave, north to Cathcart and south to the County line.
 It includes the Maltby UGA.

-The project commenced in late October 2018.
-The anticipated study report is expected in mid-2019.
-Updates will be provided as the project develops.
+The project commenced in late October 2018 and will be completed in 2019.
 Please sign up below to stay informed and be involved.

 County Council Meetings that feature this topic:

 Participate in Snohomish County's Future